getodk/docs/docs/tutorial-shared-choices.rst

 Open any one of the forms for editing in your spreadsheet software.
 Start by copying the ``name`` and ``label`` columns from the ``choices`` sheet into a new spreadsheet document.

 Rename the ``name`` column to ``code``.
-In Entity Lists, ``name`` is reserved for the automatically generated Entity ID, so we'll store our own site code in a separate ``code`` property instead.
-Save this file as ``sites.csv``.
+For Entity Lists, ``name`` is reserved for the automatically generated Entity ID, so we'll store our own site code in a separate ``code`` property instead.
+Save this sheet as ``sites.csv``.

 In Central, navigate to your project, go to the :guilabel:`Entity List` tab, and click on the :guilabel:`New` button.
 Name your new Entity List ``sites``.

 Once you have created the list, you will need to tell Central the properties that each Entity in the ``sites`` list should have.
 Go to the :guilabel:`Properties` tab, click the :guilabel:`New` button, and add a ``code`` property.
 Every Entity must have a ``label`` so you don't need to explicitly add it.

-You are now ready to upload the CSV you built earlier.
+You are now ready to upload the CSV you saved earlier.
 Go back to the :guilabel:`Entities` tab and click on the :guilabel:`Upload Entities` button.
 After you upload the Entities, you should see your 15 sites:

 .. image:: /img/tutorial-shared-choices/uploaded-sites.png